borazuwarah/SendPixelMail/README.md

 </pre>
 <hr>

-with this mode you can see where open this mail, what is the IP, browser and more info like IP...
+with this mode you can see where open this mail, what is the IP, browser and more info...